Shenkman Lecture Series

 Click here to view the 2013 MFA Open Studios Brochure.

 And introduces work by Specialized Studio undergraduates in Alexander Hall: Whitney Arnott, Patrick Beh, Paul Chartrand, Sarah Cordeaux, Zoe Downie-Ross, Juliane Foronda, Nicolas Good, Nadine Maher, Tyler Muzzin, Jazmyn Pettigrew, Laura Phan, Yusuf Rahmaty, Colleen Savage, Kimberley Vanderweyden, David Winfield, and Alexandra Zieger.

 The University of Guelph offers a two year Master of Fine Arts Degree that combines intensive studio concentration with seminars in theory and pedagogy.
 Exceptionally committed graduate faculty and limited student enrolment result in a community that is intensely involved in contemporary art and its discourse.
 A consistently excellent program of visiting artists, critics and curators extends this community.

 Alumni from Guelph's MFA program include Derek Sullivan, Kristan Horton, Katie Bethune-Leaman, Martin Golland, Melanie Authier, Zin Taylor and David Urban.

-A shuttle service between buildings is available between 3 p.m. and 5 p.m. and again between 7 p.m. and 9 p.m.
+A shuttle service between buildings on campus is available between 3 p.m. and 5 p.m. and again between 7 p.m. and 9 p.m.
 Volunteers will provide directions and guided tours.